-We collect and process the personal data of mobile users, including geolocation data, for the purpose of targeting mobile advertising, profiling and analytics.
-Data are collected by means of third-party partners and on behalf of advertisers and media agencies.
+We collect and process the personal data of mobile users, including geolocation data, for the purposes of targeted advertising, to propose commercial offers adapted to the mobile user's location, profiling, measuring advertising campaigns and traffic at points of sale and marketing research on behalf of advertisers and media agencies.

 Collection of personal data by VECTAURY is not mandatory.
 There is no direct consequence to the mobile user for refusing to consent to data collection.

 However, the purpose of collecting of personal data is to monetize mobile applications provided free of charge to users.

 VECTAURY does not transfer personal data to recipients outside of the European Union.

 VECTAURY reserves the right to transfer personal data when all of the following conditions are met:

 - To its customers and partners

 - To trusted third parties such as :